-- 16. Once all the batch samples are analyzed, inject a single series of DIC standards based on Table 1.
+16. Once all the samples are analyzed, inject a single series of DIC standards based on Table 1.
 Combine these standards with the replicate standards run before the lake samples and create a standard curve.
+These post run standards will adjust for instrument drift that might have occurred during sample analysis.

+17. When the sample run is done, click "Experiment" > "Stop Collection" and save the file.

-These post run standards will adjust for instrument drift that might have occurred during sample analysis. - 17.
-Re-check the flow rate at both the start and end of the system as done above, and keep a record of these flow rates.
-Calculate the end slope for each run and compare to the start slope to check for instrument drift during the run. - 18.
-Graph the Q-bit peak area output (see Peak Simple instructions below) versus the known concentration of the standards (Figure 2).
+- 18. Re-check the flow rate at both the start and end of the system as done above, and keep a record of these flow rates.
+Calculate the end slope for each run and compare to the start slope to check for instrument drift during the run. - 19.
+You can now integrate all the peaks, and adjust the integration start and stop points along the baseline (Figure 7).
+If you press the "x" in the corner of the Peak List, it will remove all the integrations from the graph.
+To adjust the axes for closer up integration, right click on the graph and go to "graph options" > "axes options."
+Alternatively, if you hold the mouse along the x or y axis, it will allow you to scroll the graph along that axis, or increase or decrease the range of the axis.